yhekal/libreplan-Annotated/doc/src/user/en/20-acerca-de.rst

 Copyright
 =========

+Copyright (C) 2009-2010 Fundación para o Fomento da Calidade Industrial e Desenvolvemento Tecnolóxico de Galicia

+Copyright (C) 2010 Igalia, S.L.; Wireless Galicia, S.L.

-Copyright (C) 2014-2025 i2rs ; Coderial; Igalia, S.L.; Wireless Galicia, S.L.; CafédeRed Solutions, S.L.
+Copyright (C) 2011 Igalia, S.L.; Wireless Galicia, S.L.; ComtecSF, S.L.;
+CafédeRed Solutions, S.L.

 Copyright (C) 2012 Igalia, S.L.; Wireless Galicia, S.L.; CafédeRed Solutions, S.L.

-Copyright (C) 2011 Igalia, S.L.; Wireless Galicia, S.L.; ComtecSF, S.L.; CafédeRed Solutions, S.L.

-Copyright (C) 2010 Igalia, S.L.; Wireless Galicia, S.L.

-Copyright (C) 2009-2010 Fundación para o Fomento da Calidade Industrial e Desenvolvemento Tecnolóxico de Galicia

-License
+Licence
 =======

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of